budizhao/SHPSG/README.md

 # Spherical Harmonics Particle Shape Generator - SHPSG

+## Why should I use SHPSG?

 * Particle shape influences the properties of granular materials, e.g., packing density, shear strength, permeability.

 * Existing methods generating irregular particle shapes are sometimes over-simplified, e.g., ellipsoids, rod-like particles, or particle 'clusters'.

-* This algorithm randomly generates 3D particle morphologies of user-specified irregularity with Spherical Harmonics.
+* SHPSG provides a systemetic approch to randomly generates 3D particle morphologies with user-specified irregularity.

-* This algorithm systematically controls shape irregularity at different scales, e.g., form, roundness and roughness.
+* Shape irregularity is controlled at different scales, e.g., form, roundness and roughness.

 ## Getting started

-* These instructions will illustrate the procedures to generate irregular particle shapes with SHPSG.

-* The algorithm depends on most common packages in Python.
+* To install, you just need to clone the repository.

+* You could define parameters, export stl files and visulize generated particles in main.ipynb.

+* We provide a brief introduction to particle shape and several examples here.

-* We introduced the theory behind the generation method in two papers: rotational-invirant analysis <a href="https://www.icevirtuallibrary.com/doi/abs/10.1680/jgele.17.00011" target="_blank">Link</a> and SHs coeffecients random generation method <a href="https://www.sciencedirect.com/science/article/abs/pii/S0032591018301189" target="_blank">Link</a>
+* The theory behind the generation method was illustrated in two papers: rotational-invirant analysis <a href="https://www.icevirtuallibrary.com/doi/abs/10.1680/jgele.17.00011" target="_blank">Link</a> and SHs coeffecients random generation method <a href="https://www.sciencedirect.com/science/article/abs/pii/S0032591018301189" target="_blank">Link</a>

+* We welcome discussion and contribution to improve SHPSG.

 ## Particle shape